Living tobacco free

-Did you know tobacco use is the single largest cause of preventable death and disease in the United States?
-Cigarette smoking can increase the risk for many health problems including cancer, type 2 diabetes and coronary artery disease and causes an estimated 443,000 deaths each year.1 No tobacco product is safe.
-This includes cigarettes, cigars, hookah, e-cigarettes, and smokeless tobacco products such as chewing tobacco.
-The nicotine in tobacco products is addictive and makes it difficult to quit, but there are many short and long term benefits to quitting.
+Cigarette smoking can increase the risk for many health problems including cancer, type 2 diabetes and coronary artery disease — and it causes an estimated 443,000 deaths each year.4 No tobacco product is safe.
+This includes cigarettes, cigars, hookah, e-cigarettes and smokeless tobacco products, like chewing tobacco.
+The nicotine in tobacco products is addictive.

 Smoking may put you at a greater risk of:

-• Developing certain cancers, including throat, mouth, esophagus, stomach, pancreas, kidney, and lung cancers
+• Developing certain cancers, including throat, mouth, esophagus, stomach, pancreas, kidney and lung cancers

-• Developing lung problems such as chronic obstructive lung disease, emphysema, chronic bronchitis, and asthma
+• Developing lung problems such as chronic obstructive lung disease, emphysema, chronic bronchitis and asthma

 • Developing coronary artery disease which can lead to angina and heart attacks